RonenNess/Shaku/README.md

 If `reverseAnimation` is not set, every time animation repeats its state will just 'jump' back to the starting values.

+#### animator.reverseBackToStart()

+Will set `repeats(1 true)` so the animator will animate back the starting state once done.

 #### animator.smoothDamp(enabled)

 If true, animation will go faster at the beginning and slower as we reach the animation end.

 #### animator.then(callback)

 Method to run when animation ends.
+Get the target and animator as params.

 #### animator.duration(seconds)